Dog Ownership and Relationship Deal Breakers

 How many fickle dog owners are there out there?
 How many dogs end up in shelters because the people who got the dog weren’t committed to what it takes to keep, feed, medicate, train, socialize, and exercise their dog?
 I’ve seen some people so wrapped up with themselves that they can’t, or won’t, relate to a dog at all.
 I’ve seen spouses fight because one spouse was so needy that there was no room for the dog in that home.
 Ask yourself would you recommend this person own a dog if you weren’t around?
 If the answer is no, then you will really have a serious problem once they move in with you.

 3. Faith: Good marriages require that both partners have very similar religious beliefs.
 If you own a dog, you don’t want to be in a relationship with someone that practices a religion that says dogs are unclean.
-Your dog will be banished from the home, abused, or even killed.
+Your dog will be banished from the home.
 If you are with someone who hasn’t considered the deeper spiritual things of life and existence, and can’t explicitly explain their reasoned beliefs to you, then they aren’t prepared for the deeper, hard, effort filled days ahead in life with you being married to someone who is deeply religious.
 You will scorn what they believe, and the dog could be the center of your arguments.
 There won’t be that deep root necessary to maintain the love, forgiveness, effort, kindness, and integrity needed in a marriage, because sometimes you need to go deeper, and grab hold of things that are beyond your belief system… and you won’t be able to relate to your spouse’s perspective.
 And if you are considering marriage, you had better be of the same religion, or get in agreement regarding religion, or the marriage is most likely doomed.
 Differing religions are a major source of strife in a marriage.
 Do I believe atheists can have a good marriage?
 Yes.
 Do I believe that people who believe in God, and have the same religion, tend to have more successful marriages?
 Yes… and I think the statistics prove me out on this.

 If there is a God, and He made all creatures, then those creatures deserve some basic respect, care and kindness.
 [I think of the story of Balaam and the donkey… or how God cares about the feeding of even wild birds…look it up] A faith in God will do something inside of you to cause you to be kind to, and have a deeper understand of, animals and their relation to humans.
 There are responsibilities for living in this world.
 If we are all just animals with no purpose except to survive, then there is no ultimate fundamental morality of right and wrong.
 There are deeper meanings to life, and you’ll even find them as they relate to pets if you search for them.
 I’ll leave that for you to discover on your own and not explain it here.
 Try studying the amazing life of Saint Francis of Assisi some time.